EtheaDev/InstantObjects/trunk/Docs/ObjectFoundry_readme.txt

 dialog launched from the Tools/Expert Manager menu option in MM.

+Currently MM versions 6 to 9 are supported with OF.

 Compiling
 ---------
 This DLL can be compiled using the project in this directory.